-Novo Nordisk A/S holds the cleaner structural position, with valuation as the main driver and growth adding further support.
-Texas Pacific Land does not offset that deficit through any equally strong structural edge elsewhere.
+The structural profiles are close, with Novo Nordisk A/S carrying a narrow edge on valuation.
+Texas Pacific Land still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (NOVO-B.CO: STOXX 600, TPL: Russell 1000).
+Peer scores are normalised within each company's primary universe (NOVO-B.CO: STOXX 600, TPL: S&P 500).

 This pair is matched through long-term financial trajectory similarity within the selected peer universe.